What it does: Infrastructure and property

 The not so good bits: Long hours, weekend work

-Hiring grads with degrees in: Engineering, Maths, IT & Computer Sciences; Finance, Accounting, Economics & Business Administration; Humanities, Arts & Social Sciences; Property & Built Environment; Sciences
+Hiring grads with degrees in: Engineering & Maths; IT & Computer Sciences; Business & Management; Property & Built Environment.

 John Holland was a Victorian civil engineer whose early career was interrupted by WWII.
 A few years after being demobbed from the army, he started an eponymous business.
 It began modestly, with a contract to build a shed on a farm owned by (future PM) Malcolm Fraser.
 It didn’t take long for the business to scale up into a major construction, tunnelling, rail, building and services provider.